jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 positions and the used beam diameter indicated with red circles.
 Scalebar corresponds to 1 μm.
 (D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E).
 Scalebar corresponds to 100 nm.
-(F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-Lace approach on four lamellae images at eucentric focus and four lamellae imaged with fringe-free focus.
+(F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-LACE approach on four lamellae images at eucentric focus and four lamellae imaged with fringe-free focus.
 ](tikz:approach){#fig:approach}